-Two analytical papers (15% each): For weeks 5 and 11 you are required to turn in an analytical paper based on the week's readings in which you will discuss the strengths and weaknesses of each work by comparing them with one another.
+Two analytical papers (20% each): For weeks 5 and 12 you are required to turn in an analytical paper based on the week's readings in which you will discuss the strengths and weaknesses of each work by comparing them with one another.
 Try to answer some of the following questions when writing: On what points would the authors agree or disagree?
 Who do you think makes a more solid argument and why?
 We will be comparing the arguments of the different readings in class so you will get a better idea of what an analytical paper should look like during the first few weeks.
 These papers should be around 500 words in length, or two double-spaced pages.
 You must mention every assigned reading at least once.
 Papers are due at 9 am sharp on the Monday of that week and are to be uploaded in a special folder set up on ELC that can be found under each specific week.
 You are therefore required to have covered all readings before that time in order to write a coherent analytical paper.
 The goal is to have you understand the readings before we discuss them in class.
 Try to plan ahead for the readings as they can be difficult to cover and reflect on in a weekend.

 Midterm and Final Exams (20% each): You will have one midterm exam and one final exam.
 The exams will be administered in class through a series of short written answers.
 The exact format will be discussed in class as the exam date approaches.
-The final exam is scheduled for December 12th in the usual class location (Sanford, room 212), but from 9:30 to 11 am.
+The final exam is scheduled for Monday April 29th at regular class time with location to be determined later.

 Final Paper (20%): For your final paper, you are expected to pick a question of interest (not covered during the course) and set up a future potential comparative study.
 What set of countries would you compare and why?
 What method (Large-N, experiments, surveys, interviews...) would you use and why?
 I do not expect you to obtain results at the end of your papers as running the analysis is not feasible and is beyond the scope of this course.
 Rather, I would like you to "set up" a study.
 These should be around 1000 words in length or four double-spaced pages.
-Final papers are due on Wednesday December 14th at 6pm through ELC.
+Final papers are due on Tuesday May 7th at 7 pm through ELC.